 If USCIS approves the COS, then they would issue approved 797 along with an attached I-94.
-The attached I-94 will have the start and end date of the new visa category along w/ annotation for the new visa category.
+The attached I-94 will have the start and end date of the new visa category along with annotation for the new visa category.
+Check Sample H4 Approval Notice with I-94.
 The alien will be on the new visa category from the start date mentioned in the approval notice, and is supposed to start maintaining the new status from that date.
 For example, if COS is applied from L-1 to H-1, then L-1 status needs to be maintained until COS approval date, and H-1 status needs to be maintained thereafter.

 What happens once COS is denied?

 If USCIS denies the COS, then alien would continue to remain on your current visa category and need to maintain the same.

 Is no stamping required with COS?

 When COS is approved, the alien’s visa category changes immediately.
 No need to go for stamping.
 However, when the alien leaves the US next and wants to re-enter on new visa status into US, then they will have to go for the visa stamping of that visa category.